ucsb-library-csd-analytics/csd-student-assistant-guide/README.md

 - [Ex Libris: Presentations and Documents — Analytics](https://knowledge.exlibrisgroup.com/Alma/Training/Extended_Training/Presentations_and_Documents_-_Analytics): The most comprehensive single resource.
 Contains dozens of how-to guides for specific report types (expenditures, loans, users, etc.), filtering techniques, formulas, and data visualization.

 ---

+AI Disclosure: Large language models (LLMs) were used to assist in writing, and documenting the contents of this repository.
+All outputs were reviewed and validated by the developer.